un-tor/un-tor-obsidian/_Assets/Reference/Adversaries/Fell Abilities.md

 Spend 1 Hate to make one Player- hero gain 3 Shadow points (Sorcery).
 Targets who fail their Shadow test or who are Miserable fall unconscious and may be roused only with a SONG roll.
 Otherwise, they wake up after one hour.

 ### Fear of Fire
-The creature loses 1 Hate at the start of each round it is engaged in close combat with an adversary wielding a torch or other sort of burning item.Snake- like Speed.
-When targeted by an attack, spend 1 Hate to make the attack roll Ill- favoured.
+The creature loses 1 Hate at the start of each round it is engaged in close combat with an adversary wielding a torch or other sort of burning item.

 ### Fierce
 Spend 1 Resolve point to gain (1d) and make the attack roll Favoured.

 ### Great Leap
-Spend 1 Hate to attack any Player- hero, in any combat stance, including Rearward.Snake- like Speed.
-When targeted by an attack, spend 1 Hate to make the attack roll Ill- favoured.
+Spend 1 Hate to attack any Player- hero, in any combat stance, including Rearward.

 ### Hate Sunlight
 The creature loses 1 Hate at the start of each round it is exposed to the full light of the sun.